marchetti2/gobarber-node/README.md

 With Gobarber it is possible to register and make an appointment/service with your barber and/or become a provider of these services.

+To see the **new version** of GoBarber,refactored with typescript and new patterns, [click here](https://github.com/marchetti2/GobarberNodeNewJourney).

 <h2>Summary</h2>

 - [Technologies](#technologies)